-Community fridges operate on a ‘take what you need, leave what you can’ ethos.
-They are not food banks, which focus on feeding those in need.
-The main focus of a community fridge is reducing the waste and emissions related to food waste, but they can of course play a vital role in supplementing food needs for those experiencing food insecurity.
+The main focus of a community fridge is reducing the waste and emissions related to food waste, but they can of course play a vital role in supplementing food needs for those experiencing food poverty.

 The Park Barn Centre has a community fridge, started by GBC’s Community Wellbeing team and staffed by volunteers, and has been a successful council-led venture.
-Zero Carbon Guildford is partnering with Mid Surrey Community Fridges to open another fridge in Guildford town centre.
+The ZERO community fridge is the first to serve our town centre.

 What Does This Project Achieve?

 What Problem Is This Addressing?

 Food waste is a HUGE problem, contributing around 10% of man made carbon emissions globally - and the gut punch is it's almost totally avoidable.

 But the good news about an avoidable problem is that it can be fixed!
 A combination of public pressure to reverse supermarkets wasteful aesthetics policies, community farm to plate schemes, and good planning, freezing, and thinking outside the box at home can combine to make significant reductions in food waste.
 Check out our food waste blog for tips on cutting your food waste footprint.

 What food partners does the Zero Community Fridge have?

 Zero Community Fridge is a member of the Community Fridge Network, a network of over 250 Community Fridges.
 It has received generous funding from the Co-op Community Fridge scheme and we are proud to join the fridge family!
 The ZERO Fridge also received a kind donation from Waitrose towards the purchase of a fridge.
 We have joined the food partner schemes, Fareshare and Neighbourly.

 How do I know the food is safe to eat?